Buy Breakdown Cover

 Use the correct oil

 4. Low-grade oil cannot protect the turbocharger adequately.
-Therefore, always use oil of not only the correct viscosity but also to the correct quality API specification (the details are noted within the vehicle handbook and also on the sides of canisters).
+Therefore, always use oil of not only the correct viscosity but also the correct specification.
+Check your owners' literature for more information and prioritise the manufacturer specification code.

 Allow your engine to cool down